albertoscotta/libpeec/readme.md

 	make install

-The default install path for the static library is /usr/local/lib, while for include files is /usr/local/include, but both can easily be changed by editing the variables LIBDIR and INCLUDEDIR in Makefile.
+The default install path for the static library is '/usr/local/lib', while for include files is '/usr/local/include', but both can easily be changed by editing the variables 'LIBDIR' and 'INCLUDEDIR' in Makefile.

 The project documentation can be generated, provided that Doxygen is correctly installed, with the command